uswds/uswds-site/pages/patterns/complex-form/understand-fix-errors.md

 {:.usa-content-list}
 - <strong>Customization.</strong> As you customize, make sure you follow <a href="{{ site.baseurl }}/templates/form-templates/">accessibility guidelines for form templates</a> and <a href="{{ site.baseurl }}/components/form/">accessibility guidelines for form controls</a>.
-- <strong>Don’t rely on color alone</strong> to indicate errors.
-Users should be able to distinguish error states from surrounding text and nearby form fields.
 - <strong>Don’t visually hide alert messages and then make them visible when they are needed.</strong> Users of older assistive technologies may still be able to perceive the alert messages even if they are not currently applicable.
 - <strong>Use the proper ARIA role.</strong> The ARIA `role` attribute can notify users of assistive technologies of time-sensitive and important messages.
-See the <a href="{{ site.baseurl }}/components/alert/">Alert component</a> for more information on ARIA roles..
+See the <a href="{{ site.baseurl }}/components/alert/">Alert component</a> for more information on ARIA roles.
+- <strong>Don’t rely on color alone to indicate errors.</strong> Users should be able to distinguish error states from surrounding text and nearby form fields.
+When error messages are communicated inside a user interface element like a container div, text needs a contrast level of at least 3:1 with adjacent colors (the same as AA Large, or a USWDS magic number of 40).
+See [WCAG SC 1.4.11: Non-Text Contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html#dfn-user-interface-component) for additional recommendations.
+- When <strong>combining an error message with an icon</strong>, make sure to use a recognizable icon like the USWDS `error` or `error outline` icons.
+Ensure the error icon has at least a 3:1 contrast ratio with surrounding colors.
+Icons should always be paired with a text error message, a short alt-text message like “Error”, or a programmatic error state like aria-invalid.
+- <strong>Combining multiple error communication strategies can help make errors more noticeable for users and help them resolve issues faster.
+For example, in addition to error states and error messages near specific form fields, a top of page error summary with a link for each invalid field may be useful in many situations.
+Avoid overwhelming use of color.
+While there is a strong convention for using red to highlight errors, be judicious in how much red you use.
+Bright red and orange can produce strong negative emotional reactions such as fear or panic.

 ### Messaging